Ostrich-AI/About/README.md

 ## Community

 At the core of Ostrich AI is our vibrant Data Scientist Community.
 We provide a collaborative environment for data enthusiasts to tackle challenging projects and solve real-world problems.
+Join our community and stay updated with the latest events and opportunities by signing up on our [community page](https://nas.io/ostrich-ai).

 ## Team